ephy-bayru/Doc-Auth-Api/README.md

 ### Backend

 - NestJS with Node.js
-- Implementation of CQRS and Repository patterns
+- Implementation of Repository pattern
 - Hypermedia API
 - Postgresql for database management
 - Adherence to TypeScript and Node.js best practices